videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 ### Troubleshoot Audio Permissions

-- If a participant denies the microphone permission, he can **manually grant** it by following below shown steps.
+- If a participant denies the microphone permission, they can **manually grant** it by following below shown steps.

 <div style={{textAlign: 'center'}}>